 Why Home Buying Is Getting Harder For First-Time Buyers

-The previous year may have been a roller coaster for prospective homebuyers, but reports suggest that the property market in 2022 may be even more competitive.
+2021 and 2022 may have been a roller coaster for prospective homebuyers, but reports suggest that the property market in 2023 may be slowing down.

-While it's tough out there for first-time homebuyers, with a decreasing number of newcomers making it to the closing table, it is best not to become disheartened.
-However, if the numbers work for you, now is still a good moment to buy a house.
+While it's tough out there for first-time homebuyers, remember— if the numbers work for you, now is still a good moment to buy a house.

 Buying a home for the first time provides you with a strong sense of independence.
 It's vital, however, to avoid making mistakes that will land you in hot water for years to come.
 Hopefully, you can avoid some of the above-mentioned first-time house buyer blunders and have a positive buying experience.